 Virtual conferences are often designed to be more cost effective and user friendly, spanning different time zones and opening up availability to multiple locations.

 At larger conferences, finding the right physical room while navigating unknown hallways can often prove difficult.
 At virtual conferences, with the click of a mouse, you can access the most relevant discussions, content or keynote speakers.

 The website-based nature of virtual conferences also means additional software is rarely required, side-stepping the challenges some more technologically inexperienced delegates raise with online conferences.

 Nodding to the fact that face-to-face conferences have long been a staple of professional development, virtual conference set-ups can cater for that familiarity.

 Just as you usually would in a “normal” conference, there are opportunities to attend sessions, ask questions and communicate with peers at the virtual variety.
-This year, CPA Australia’s virtual conferences – October’s Public Practice Conference and CPA Virtual Congress in November – are using 6Connex technology, which promotes interactivity within its platform.
+This year, CPA Australia’s virtual conferences – August's Public Practice Conference and CPA Virtual Congress in October – are using 6Connex technology, which promotes interactivity within its platform.

 Why planning ahead pays at a virtual conference

 Graeme Beattie FCPA, partner in Worrells Solvency and Forensic Accountants, has “attended” several virtual forums and sees a range of benefits in online events such as the Public Practice Conference.

 “You can learn and network without having to factor in travel time, transport options and accommodation costs,” he says.